shamuproject/mavtables/README.md

 $ make
 # make PREFIX=/desired/install/path install
 ```
-The makefile will download and use the default MAVLink implementation.
-This can
+The makefile will download and use the default MAVLink implementation with the
-be overridden by setting the `MDIR` environment variable to the directory
+ArduPilot dialect.
+This can be overridden by setting the `MDIR` environment
-containing a `mavlink.h` header file.
+variable to the library path (containing the `DIALECT`) and/or the `DIALECT`
+environment variable to the MAVLink dialect to use.
+For instance the default
+value of `DIALECT` is `ardupilotmega`.

 ## Running